liu3zhenlab/KAD/README.md

 ```
 A html report in the _report_ subdirectory is generated from each run.
 Check this report [example](examples/result_KADprofile.report.pdf).

-**PART 2.
+**Analysis 2.
 KAD comparison between two assemblies**
+This analysis will directly compare two assemblies based on KADs of the subset of k-mers that have unequal KADs.

 After running the analysis using [seqKADprofile.pl](seqKADprofile.pl), KAD values are generated.
 In the [examples](https://github.com/liu3zhenlab/KAD/tree/master/examples) directory, the file **result_4_kad.txt** contains KAD values.
-Let us call it the KAD file.
-We now can select any two assemblies to compare.
+We now can select any two assemblies in this file to compare.

+_**how to run**_
 Assuming again the Perl script was in the directory of _scriptpath_, the following run compares a0 with a2.
 Note that the input _--set1_ and _--set2_ should match the assembly names used in the KAD file.

 ```
 perl scriptpath/KADcompare.pl --set1 a0 --set2 a2 --prefix a0_2 result_4_kad.txt
 ```
 A html report in the _report_ subdirectory is generated from each run.
 Check this report [example](examples/a0_2_a0-a2.report.pdf).

+**Notes**: Here are what analysis 2 does:
+First, the script extracts k-mers with unequal copies in the two assemblies.
+Two KADs per k-mer of the two assemblies are therefore different.
+Of two KADs per k-mer, one KAD may be NA because zero count of the k-mer from both reads and the assembly.
+These NAs are converted to 0 due to the agreement between reads and assembly data.

+Second, the script counts KAD per defined bin, which, by default, is 0.05.
+Separate counts per bin of two assemblies are used for visualizing the two KAD profiles of k-mers with unequal KADs.